Social Media Information and Standards

 - Persistently mention us in a negative and / or abusive context, with the aim of provoking a response

 You are wholly responsible for any content you post (including content you share), and anyone repeatedly engaging with us using content or language which falls into the above categories may be blocked and / or reported to the associated social media platform.
+In a very small minority of cases contact may be assessed as being unacceptable and in these cases we would apply our Unacceptable Customer Behaviour Policy.

 Things with which we can't help